murtinha/pokemon-list/README.md

 1 -`yarn install` - install the packages

-2 - `yarn dev` - runs the project on http://localhost:3000/
+2 - `yarn start` - runs the project on http://localhost:3000/